The blog covers what is temperature sensor? And its types.

 In this world of internet choosing, a correct informative blog is really very difficult.
 And once you start reading, they all sound the same.
 So why not read something interesting.

 We have all measured our body temperature at some point; curiosity gets the better of us when we want to know the temperatures of other objects.
 But our household thermometer is not sufficient.
-So how could we measure any object temperature without touching?
-Does it possible?
+So how could we measure any object’s temperature without touching it?
+Is it possible?

-These same questions were popped up in my mind until I didn’t encounter a temperature sensor.
-And today I’m here to get to know about what is temperature sensor?
+These same questions popped up in my mind until I didn’t encounter a temperature sensor.
+And today I’m here to let you know what is temperature sensor?
 How does it work?
 What are the diverse application areas?

 In this guide, we will cover:

 - Temperature sensor types.

 Do you know exactly what doe’s sensor do?
 It converts any physical quantity (like weight, humidity, force, Speed and light intensity) into electrical quantity (like voltage or current).